pattonsgirl/Spring2021-CEG2350/Labs/Lab10/README.md

 7. On your client, copy the newly created public key and _append_ it to `/home/ubuntu/.ssh/authorized_keys` on your AWS system.
 Write the process you used.
 8. On your client, `ssh` in to the AWS system, but this time modify the old command to use your new private key instead of the one AWS had your download.
 Write your modified `ssh` command.
 There are at least two valid methods - you can use the hint to see if you can figure out the cleanest one.
    - Hint: previously, we had to use the `-i` flag with our `ssh` command because we were using a key with a non-default name (`aws-2350key.pem`) stored in a non-default location (your home directory) and therefore needed to use `-i` to specify where the _private_ key was for `ssh` to use it.
 If you did things correctly, you now have a key in a default location that `ssh` (the program) knows about, with a default name `ssh` (the program) can use.
 So I pose to you, do you need the `-i` flag or parameter?

-## Part 3: Getting Zippy (8 pts)

-1. Use `tar` to create a tar ball of your AWS home directory.
-2. How large is the tarred file?
-3. Use `gzip` (or a similar tool) to compress the file.
-How big is it now?
-4. What is the `md5sum` of this file?
-5. `exit` from your `ssh` connection with the AWS instance or open a new terminal.
-Use an `sftp` connection to your AWS educate instance to **download** the compressed home directory to your local system.
-Write the command(s) you used.
-6. What is the `md5sum` of the file you downloaded?
-7. Uncompress the file on your local system.
-Write the commands you used.
-8. Do `git` commands still work in the folder you extracted?
-Write down your findings.
-   - Hint: think back to ssh keys

-## Install conda

 ## Part 4: The Git Part (1 pt)